-1. I was very politically active until the late 70s when the American left finally succeeded in committing suicide, a temptation it had had trouble resisting for many years.
-The activist energy was still at work in me even though it no longer had any obvious political outlet.
+1. Controversy in Medicine.
+I was politically active until the late 70s when the American left finally succeeded in committing suicide, a temptation it had had trouble resisting for several years.
+I still felt like an activist even though my energy no longer had any obvious political outlet.
 A neurologist of my acquaintance invited me to help him create a medical research foundation to study an incurable disease.
 The Center for Neurologic Study hoped to find a cure for ALS ("Lou Gehrig's Disease") through drug trials organized with particular attention to patient rights.
-There is no effective treatment for this poorly understood dsease, and most patients die within a few years of diagnosis.
-The doctor primarily responsible for the Center had already begun holding patient meetings before experimentation was envisaged.
-These meetings were intended to inform patients about their illness and to promote the exchange of social support and ideas for symptomatic treatments.
-Patient meetings promised a favorable scene on which to obtain the informed consent required for legitimate experimentation.
-Through these meetings we organized patients to participate collectively and vicariously in medical experiments with the intention of empowering them with both knowledge and enhanced care.4
+There is still no effective treatment for this poorly understood disease, and most patients die within a few years of diagnosis.
+The doctor primarily responsible for the Center had already begun holding patient meetings to inform patients about their illness and to promote the exchange of social support and ideas for symptomatic treatments.
+These patient meetings promised a favorable scene on which to obtain the informed consent required for legitimate experimentation.
+Through these meetings we organized patients to participate collectively and vicariously in medical experiments with the intention of empowering them with both knowledge and enhanced care.